Friskky1/jet-docs/docs/faq.md

 If you get an error similar to `no such file or directory '.../mod.config.json'`, view the below FAQ (#11).

 ## 11. I get a missing mod.config.json error when using a mod!
 The mod's folder name is malformed.
 A mod folder name must follow the convention of `AuthorName-ModName-X.X.X`, where `X.X.X` is the mod version.
+These values correspond to the ones you find in the mod's `mod.config.json` file.

 You may also have downloaded an SPT-AKI mod, which is not compatible with JET.
 SPT-AKI mods are found on mods.sp-tarkov.com.
 Mods from this website will not work with JET unless ported by a developer.

 If you downloaded your mod from GitHub, odds are you downloaded the mod's source code instead of it's release package.
 Double check that your mod has a release on GitHub.